RunesRepoHub/Batch-Antivirus-Website-Redirect/README.md

-# :ant: Batch Antivirus Website Redirect (BAWR Version 1.1.0) :ant:
+# :ant: Batch Antivirus Website Redirect (BAWR Version 1.1.0)
 This is a batch file/files that modifies the localhost file on a Windows PC.

 :warning: If you want to use this PLEASE: Download a release instead of the latest Update to the main branch. :warning: